|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The lemon slices are cured in salt and sugar, creating a very interesting and versatile preserve.
 Try to use as thin-skinned lemons as possible, and standard Eureka lemons will work better than the much sweeter Meyer lemons.

 1/2 cup kosher salt

 1/2 cup granulated sugar

 Wash the lemons very well in hot water.
-Cut into 1/8-inch thick slices and pick out any seeds from the lemon slices.
+Cut into 1/8-inch-thick slices and pick out any seeds from the lemon slices.

 Mix the salt and sugar together in a bowl.

 Cover the bottom of a small glass container with a layer of the salt and sugar mixture.

 Top with one layer of the sliced lemons and cover with another layer of the salt-sugar mixture.

 Repeat layering until all of the lemon slices and salt-sugar mixture is used.